 Take a Calculated Risk

-There’s nothing wrong with playing it safe, but if you want to move ahead of the pack, it will usually involve taking a risk.
+There’s nothing wrong with playing it safe, but if you want luck in your career and to move ahead of the pack, it will usually involve taking a risk.
 Now, I’m not suggesting you cash out your 401(k) to start the vegan bakery of your dreams after baking your first cake, but going from any known to an unknown can be risky.
 Even switching jobs within your industry can be considered a risk, however the odds are more likely in your favor because you’ve done the work that allows you to feel confident taking on a new challenge.
 “Risk” could also be considered thinking outside the box, offering suggestions that are against the current norms, or respectfully disagreeing with the boss or CEO in an open discussion so both views are explored and your original thoughts are highlighted.

 Originally published March 17, 2016.
 Updated March 3rd, 2023.